christophhart/HISE/tools/snex_playground/test_files/Readme.md

 | `Value1` | int | the first value (for notes it's the note number) |
 | `Value2` | int | the second value (for notes it's the velocity) |
 | `Timestamp` | int | the timestamp in the buffer.
 Must be less than the buffer size and it must be aligned to the `HISE_EVENT_RASTER` value |

+## Add required compile flags

+Some tests that check specific compiler features (eg. auto vectorisation) can be skipped if the optimization is not enabled.

+> Be aware that this function is reserved for special cases (eg. manual calls to `toSimd()` which wouldn't compile otherwise) and must not be used to cheat your way into a passing test suite...

 ## How to create new tests